 What is Sexual Reproduction?

 Sexual reproduction is the type of reproduction where offspring are produced from the fusion of male and female gametes.
 It is a biparental reproduction process where gametes from a male (sperm) and female (ovum) fuse, forming a diploid zygote that will eventually develop into a new individual.
-Hence, the offspring will have combined genetic information from both parents of the opposite sex.
+Hence, the offspring will have combined genetic information from both parents of the opposite gender.
 However, there are some organisms where a single individual produces both male and female gametes, called hermaphrodites, and the sexual reproduction process is called hermaphroditism.